rickosborne/cascades/md/25-4-2-a-better-plan.md

 Beverage service was interesting.

 Terry was distracted, disengaged from what he was doing.
-This was the fifth time I'd worked with him on this service and I'd gotten used to hearing his lip service about Bloody Marys.
+This was the fifth time I'd worked with him on this service.
+I'd gotten used to hearing his lip service about Bloody Marys.
 This time there was none and except for taking orders he worked almost in silence.
 This threw off our alcohol balance, twice causing him to go back to the galley to restock.